mvaganov/CmdLineAsteroids/notes.md

 `Vec2` makes all of it's members public.
 As a general rule, it's bad practice in OOP to have everything public; Instead, an Object should hide as many implementation details as possible, with public accessors and properties.
 This makes implementation details easier to change in the future, and to avoid burdening programmers with the cognitive load of implementation details.
 However, the `Vec2` class is often designed this way, because it is simple enough for most programmers to understand completely with little effort, and unlikely to change it's already written functionality later.

 This tutorial will add more functionality to the `Vec2` class later.
+The class is being written as an exercise in understanding math, not exactly as a best practice.
+C-sharp already has a class called `Vector2` that should be used instead of this class in almost every situation.
+I'll be modeling this class on `Vector2` to make it easier to replace later.

 this code is very densely written, with little vertical whitespace, using inlined curly-brackets for simple lines of code, and the expression-bodied fat-arrow for single line methods.
 I want it to be easy to see without scrolling, and easy copy.